= a subclass of cartilaginous fishes consisting of all shark and ray

 Elasmodiver's mandate expanded to include more specialized shark and ray

-content in areas such as: biology and
+content in areas such as:

 conservation of sharks and rays,